Keynote Address at Real Estate Symposium

 EPA Fellowship Guidance

-Each year, the U.S. Environmental Protection Agency (EPA) awards prestigious Fellowships for Graduate Enviromental Study under the Science to Achieve Results (STAR) program.
+Each year, the U.S. Environmental Protection Agency (EPA) awards prestigious Fellowships for Graduate Environmental Study under the Science to Achieve Results (STAR) program.
 Fellowships of up to $126,000 are awarded through the National Center for Environmental Research.
-This February, Edward Church, IEE Executive Director, was one of the Peer Reviewers consulting on selection of STAR finalists in Washington, D.C.
+This February, Ed Church, IEE Executive Director, was one of the Peer Reviewers consulting on selection of STAR finalists in Washington, D.C.

 Read More